th3j35ter/CYE163/README.md

 ![Screenshot 2024-02-10 181138](https://github.com/th3j35ter/CYE163/assets/57239953/95cbe079-31c1-449e-ae4b-f884175a5f12)

-With this allowing me access I successfully completed the first level.
+With this allowing me access I successfully accessed the first level.

 ![Screenshot 2024-02-10 181245](https://github.com/th3j35ter/CYE163/assets/57239953/63333162-17b3-4a4d-a52d-518ebb5b1be4)

 [Back To Top](#CYE-163)

 # Bandit 0

+This felt easy to complete at first, and when I read through the link for the ls, and cat commands it felt rather simple and straightforward.
+Both links were provided by overthewire so the resources/hints were made abundantly clear to me when working on this level.

 The goal for this level is to access the password stored in a file named "readme" which is located in the home directory.